 The dean of student life and development, or his/her designee, is responsible for promoting observance of student code of conduct, enforcing the standards, and administering sanctions for violations of the code.
-If it is determined that a student has violated a university regulation, a sanction may be imposed.
-Sanctions range from warning to expulsion from the university.
-Decisions made by the dean of student life and development, or his/her designee, may be appealed to the Campus Appeals Board, the highest hearing and appeal board for non-academic matters at the university.
+If it is determined that a student has violated a University regulation, a sanction may be imposed.
+Sanctions range from warning to expulsion from the University.
+Decisions made by the dean of student life and development, or his/her designee, may be appealed to the Campus Appeals Board, the highest hearing and appeal board for non-academic matters at the University.

-Students participating in the university's intercollegiate athletic programs are also subject to the Athletic Department's Code of Conduct.
+Students participating in the University's intercollegiate athletic programs are also subject to the Athletic Department's Code of Conduct.

-Details of the hearing processes, including the provost's authority to intervene, are contained in the Student Code of Conduct Handbook which contains a detailed explanation and description of institutional disciplinary philosophy, rules and regulations.
-Decisions involving academic infractions, appeals, etc., must follow the procedures established by the academic division of the university.
+Details of the hearing processes, including the Provost's authority to intervene, are contained in the Student Academic Planner Handbook which contains a detailed explanation and description of institutional disciplinary philosophy, rules and regulations.
+Decisions involving academic infractions, appeals, etc., must follow the procedures established by the academic division of the University.